SHUTAI: BECOMING THE MEDIATOR OF CHANGE

 Summary

-A short explanation of 'shutai' and metabolic sociology
+A short summary on shutai and metabolic sociology

 Yuka Hasegawa